 - California is a flood-prone state.

 Most of California is vulnerable to floods.
 Every county has been declared a flood disaster area multiple times.
-One in five Californians and more than $580 billion worth of structures (including their contents) are vulnerable.
+One in five Californians and more than $580 billion worth of structures (including contents) are vulnerable.
 Transportation, energy, water supply, and sewer networks are also at risk of disruption.
 The state’s many valleys—particularly the Central Valley—are susceptible to rivers overflowing.
 Lowland coastal flooding is common when high tides coincide with large, storm-driven waves; tsunamis also strike occasionally.
-Winter storms and intense summer thunderstorms cause flash floods and debris flows, most notably in Southern California, the deserts, and areas recently burned by wildfires.
-And storms commonly cause local urban flooding because inadequate drainage systems and impermeable surfaces—such as streets and parking lots—lead stormwater to pond quickly and deeply.
+Southern California, the deserts, and areas recently burned by wildfires are susceptible to flash floods.
+And storms commonly cause local urban flooding because inadequate drainage systems and impermeable surfaces—such as streets and parking lots—allow stormwater to pond quickly and deeply.

 - Flood risk is growing, but funding for flood management is not.